 Rebecca founded Lady Bird PT after working as a pelvic floor physical therapist and realizing there was a better way to treat pregnant and postpartum folks.
 She wanted to spend more time with her patients, provide more personalized care, and make sure they knew they could set their goals higher and reach them faster.

 Rebecca received her undergraduate degree in Environmental Studies at the University of Pittsburgh.
 After graduating she spent a year teaching English in Israel, then returning Temple University in Philadelphia, PA to earn her Doctorate in Physical Therapy.

 As a vocal advocate for the importance of women's health and better, more accessible care, she is excited to have the opportunity to work with pregnant and postpartum people in Austin to help make their transition into parenthood as comfortable as possible.
 She feels strongly that the aches and pains, both emotional and physical, that come during and following pregnancy can be eased and prevented by education and guidance.

-With over 5,000 hours working in pelvic floor physical therapy, hours of continuing education courses and a number of published articles, Rebecca has the experience to safely guide you through your varying needs.
+With over 5,000 hours working in pelvic floor physical therapy, hours of continuing education courses and a number of published writing, Rebecca has the experience to safely guide you through your varying needs.
 You can find her pelvic-related articles on sites such as Women's Running Magazine, Austin Fit and Health.com.